DevMountain/Day-IX/README.md

   - If it is not nil, call [EntryController sharedInstance] replaceEntry and pass in self.dictionary as the one to be replaced

 ###Step 21: Update the detailViewController with an entry
-- Add @class Entry; to the header view
+- Add @class Entry; to the header view (this is similar to importing, but we already imported Entry in the .m file, so we can use @class in the header)
-- Andd the method to updateWithEntry:(Entry *)entry;
+- Add a method updateWithEntry:(Entry *)entry that will update the detail view
+- Update your listViewController's didSelectRowAtIndexPath method to use the updateWithEntry method instead of updateWithDictionary
 - In the updateWithEntry method
-  - Store the Entry passed in to the entry property
+  - Store the Entry passed in to the entry property (self.entry)
-  - Set the text of your title and text to the entry's values
+  - Set the text of your title textField and text textView to the values from the entry object
 - In the viewDidLoad method
   - Set the text of your title and text to the entry's values
 - In the save method, update your entry object with the text and title values
 - Check to see if self.entry != nil and the if it does create a new self.entry with entry

 ##Core Data